CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Furnace/Recipes_Furnace.md

 # Furnace

-Crafttweaker allows you to `Add` and `Remove` Furnace recipes and change the fuel value of items.
+CraftTweaker allows you to `Add` and `Remove` Furnace recipes and change the fuel value of items.

 ## Recipes